The Best Beauty and Fashion Deals This Week

 Enjoy 25% off sitewide on Temptu beauty tools and makeup with the code FF2020.

+Take 25% off sitewide, including free shipping and a free Tote Bag gift with every order while supplies last through April 11.
+Use the code TOMS25.
+The footwear brand is donating one-third of net profits to their COVID-19 Global Giving Fund, supporting partners on the frontline of the health crisis.

 Purchase a piece from the Foundation collection and Universal Standard will donate one to a medical worker on their waitlist.
 The brand has already distributed over $250,000 worth of Foundation pieces to medical professionals.
-Also, get a free sleep set with robe purchase with the code FREESNUGGLES.
+Plus, get a free Natalie Jersey Sleep Set when you purchase Rachele Lounge Robe with the code FREESNUGGLES.
+In addition, get 20% off sweatshirts through April 11.
 Free shipping and returns.

 The luxury resale store has partnered with the biggest stars in Hollywood and fashion (such as Thandie Newton, Kate Moss and Rachel Weisz) to sell pieces from their own personal closets, and 100% of proceeds will be donated to various charities working to fight COVID-19, including the World Health Organization.